Spi3lot/Sharpmine/README.md

 ## Project Structure

-* **Sharpmine.Server**: Core logic and GUI
+* **Sharpmine.Server**: Core logic and GUI.
-  * The GUI has yet to be made use of - as of right now, it is just blank.
 * **Sharpmine.Gen**: The incremental source generator for the protocol.
+* **Sharpmine.Tests**: Unit tests.

 ## Contribute

 Any contribution is greatly appreciated!
-Feel free to fork the repo and submit a pull request whenever you're ready. :D
+Feel free to open issues or fork the repo and maybe even submit a pull request. :D